How to migrate to Google Analytics 4 – and why you should do it now

 Google has introduced Google Analytics 4 already a while back and after initially being available in “beta” testing, it has been available for all users as the main option since mid-October 2020.
 Google Analytics 4 is available as the recommended option from Google to set up when you launch a new website and need web analytics.
-In this article we want to provide you with an overview of what’s new with Google Analytics 4, whether you should set up Google Analytics 4 next to your universal Analytics or even fully migrate and what to look out for when considering starting a Google Analytics 4 property.
+In this article we want to provide you with an overview of what’s new with Google Analytics 4, whether you should set up Google Analytics 4 next to your universal Analytics or even fully migrate to GA 4 and what to look out for when considering starting a Google Analytics 4 property.
+And just as a sneak preview: yes, you should have moved by now, because you needed to in summer 2023 the latest.

 What is new in Google Analytics 4?